Benjamin Herman: Biography

 Besides his usual rhythm section of Ernst Glerum and Joost Patočka, Herman is accompanied by the Spanish pianist Miguel Rodríguez, who has been the house pianist for De Kring sessions for the last 1.5 years.

 Benjamin Herman’s 16th solo album Trouble is released on 11 July 2014.
 In a new departure for the multi-talented saxophonist, his latest solo disc is a joint project with 24-year-old Daniel von Piekartz.

 For the first time in his career, Herman has devoted an entire album to vocal numbers.
 “Daniel originally planned to play on two tracks.
 He is incredibly musical and ideas just kept flowing... we didn’t want it to stop,” Herman recalls.
 Von Piekartz plays and sings on eight of the ten tracks.

+In 2019 Herman started his own podcast Get In! on Dutch public radio NPO, presenting weekly selections of tracks inspired by his favorite musicians, films and documentaries.
+After 185 episodes in its first run, the podcast returned with a second season in 2023.

+In 2021 he recorded When Will The Blues Leave with drummer John Engels and bassist Joris Teepe, released in March 2021.
+The album was recorded in the empty Bimhuis concert hall during the COVID-19 pandemic.

+In September 2022 Herman released True Love’s Flame, a collaboration with vocalist Anna Serierse.
+The album was inspired by noir-like soundtracks and the surreal films of David Lynch.

+In 2023 Herman released the studio album Nostalgia Blitz, blending jazz with electronic influences.

+In 2024 Herman received the Edison Jazz Oeuvre Award, one of the highest distinctions in Dutch jazz.

+Recent projects include Bughouse: The ERUS/ARC Sessions (2024), Café Largo (EP, 2024), and Everything Is OK (2024).
+In May 2025 he released Nostalgia Blitz (Deluxe Edition), featuring remixes by artists including Legowelt and Zongamin.

+In 2025 Herman launched The Tokyo Sessions, a multi-year project exploring Japanese jazz, film and popular culture.
+This will result in concerts in Europe and Japan and a forthcoming album.
+A documentary directed by his twin brother Jonathan Herman will premiere at the 2025 Expo in Osaka.

+In July 2025 Herman appeared at the North Sea Jazz Festival in Rotterdam in a special conversation and performance with trumpeter Adam O’Farrill.

+In October 2025 he presents the sixth edition of the European Alto Festival in Rotterdam, featuring guest saxophonists Erena Terakubo (Japan) and Miru Han (South Korea).

 Discography

 Albums and singles released by Benjamin Herman.
 "Artist" denotes with whom or in which formation Benjamin Herman released the album or single.